Beneficiary Purchasing Property From a Trust in New York

 Financing the Purchase

-How the beneficiary pays for the property matters.
-Options include:
+How the beneficiary pays affects how defensible the transaction is:

 • Cash purchase.
-The cleanest option.
-The beneficiary pays the trust the full price, and the trust deeds the property to the beneficiary.
+The cleanest option — the beneficiary pays the full price and the trust conveys the property by deed.

 • Bank financing.
-The beneficiary obtains a mortgage from a third-party lender.
-The trust receives full cash at closing.
+The beneficiary obtains a mortgage from a third-party lender, and the trust receives full cash at closing.

 • Seller financing.
-The trust holds a mortgage from the buyer-beneficiary for part or all of the purchase price.
-The buyer pays principal and interest over time.
+The trust holds a note and mortgage from the buyer for part or all of the price.

 Notice to Other Beneficiaries